 Many students with mild disabilities are highly capable, but need specifically trained teachers who can give them the time and attention necessary.
 You could be the one to help these children overcome obstacles and grow to their fullest potential.

 The Special Education Major at Erskine prepares students to meet the requirements for South Carolina teacher certification in Multi-Categorical Mild Disabilities, K-12.
 Graduates are prepared to teach kids with mild mental disabilities, learning disabilities, and behavior disorders from kindergarten through high school.

-The Erskine education faculty give abundant personal attention to each teacher candidate.
-Teaching is more a craft than a mechanical process and a teacher is a craftsman who must develop an individual style.
+Erskine education faculty members give abundant personal attention to each teacher candidate.
+Teaching is more a craft than a mechanical process, and a teacher is a craftsman who must develop an individual style.
 We will get to know you well and help you develop your gifts into the skills of a great teacher.

 As an education major, you will spend time in the classroom, giving you the hands-on experience you need as a teacher.
 Graduates consistently report being well prepared for their first year of teaching.